Dual Mode Unit

 , but it doesn't have to be.
 See also Anchored Attack Stance

 - Starcraft really got the ball rolling.
 Nearly every Terran unit has some kind of special ability, but the one that fits the pattern best is the Siege Tank.
-It goes from a mobile tank with a decent cannon and no minimum range (a bit lacking in the ability to well,''tank'') to a fixed artillery gun with a powerful, long range attack.
+It goes from a mobile tank with a decent cannon and no minimum range (a bit lacking in the ability to well,''tank'') to a fixed artillery gun with a powerful, long range attack with Splash Damage.
 Other units have different attack modes for air or ground targets, but that mode switch is automatic.

 - StarCraft II features the Viking, a Transforming Mecha that can switch between a ground-based and aerial unit.
 StarCraft II: Heart of the Swarm introduced a "walker" mode for the Hellion jeep that makes it slower moving but more durable.